How is Indianapolis Doing?

 In addition to rising prices, homes are also listed on the market for much shorter periods than in previous years.
 While the specific number of days is highly cyclical, the downward trend both nationwide and in Indianapolis is clear.

-Indianapolis saw a slight decrease in May 2024 for median days on the market when compared to May 2023, from 36 to 34days.
-There was also a decrease nationwide from 43 to 34 days on the market.
+Indianapolis saw a slight decrease in July 2024 for median days on the market when compared to July 2023, from 38 to 37days.
+There was also a increase nationwide from 45 to 50 days on the market.

 Since August 2022, Indianapolis had an increase in median days on market, from 36 to 57, and from 43 to 61 days nationwide since May 2022.